Black and White

 and bottoms of the cookies are lightly browned and a toothpick inserted in the

-center comes out clean.
+center of a cookie comes out clean.
 Remove from oven and cool on a wire rack.

 the confectioners sugar in a large bowl.
 Gradually stir in the hot water, corn